Skip to content

 Only listed operators produce inferred shapes

-When an unsupported call is encountered inside a function with tensor-annotated parameters, TorchShapeFlow emits inference gap warnings (TSF2001, TSF2002, TSF2003) so that users know where shape tracking is lost.
-Outside annotated functions, unsupported calls are silently ignored.
+When an unsupported call is encountered while shape-tracked tensors are in play, TorchShapeFlow emits inference gap warnings (TSF2001, TSF2002, TSF2003) so that users know where shape tracking is lost.
+Outside functions where no shape contracts are active, unsupported calls are silently ignored.
 See Supported Operators for the full list.

 dtype, device, and layout are not analyzed